kencx/keyb/README.md

 ## Motivation

-When I first started using tmux, vim and bspwm, there were too many hotkeys and key combinations to remember.
-It was very annoying to have to constantly look up the specific hotkey I wanted and I resorted to writing them down on paper - a physical cheatsheet.
-Thus came the idea of building a digital hotkey cheatsheet.
+When I started out using tmux and bspwm, I couldn't remember all the hotkeys and resorted to writing them down on paper, creating a physical cheatsheet.
+Then, I
+thought: maybe there's a tool that does this.
+I didn't find one I liked so I built `keyb`.

 With `keyb`, I can list: